-We recently put out a request for previous or current Co-Pilots (puppy raisers) to share their experiences in hopes of encouraging others to join our team…here is Kaylyn’s inspirational story!
+We recently put out a request for previous or current Co-Pilots (puppy raisers) to share their experiences in hopes of encouraging others to join our team…we are calling them “Adventures in Co-Piloting”!
+Here is Kaylyn’s heartwarming story!

 I saw the Facebook post looking for Co-pilots to share their experiences.
 I Co-piloted for Pilot Dogs from 2/2010 to 1/2011.
 My puppy was Lila, a black poodle born 12/23/2009.